palutz/BlockchainUnderTheHood/slides/index.md

 <div class="fragment">
 ### Contract
-  Set of rules and conditions
+  Set of rules and conditions used with transactions
 </div>

 <div class="fragment">